 As detailed in OMB Circular A-123, FMCS is responsible for establishing and maintaining internal control to achieve the objectives of effective and efficient operations, reliable financial reporting, and compliance with applicable laws and regulations.
 FMCS must consistently apply the internal control standards to meet each of the internal control objectives and to assess internal control effectiveness.
-Annually, management must provide assurances on internal control over financial reporting, along with a report on identified material weaknesses and corrective actions.
+Annually, management must provide assurances on internal control in its Performance and Accountability Report, including a separate assurance on internal control over financial reporting, along with a report on identified material weaknesses and corrective actions.